HariSekhon/lib-java/README.md

 #### Build ####

 Builds with any one of Maven, Gradle or SBT.
+The Maven and Gradle builds are best as they will auto-download their own build systems for you.

 The default build will trigger a Maven build:
 ```
 make
 ```